unibo-spe/spe-slides/content/02-kotlin/_index.md

 In Scala, operator names are valid method names, and infix calls are automatic:
 * Very much the whole language philosophy: few concepts, high scalability
 * Easy to abuse, degenerating to esoteric operators
-    * Especially when software is written by people with different background
+    * Especially when software is written by people with different backgrounds
 ```scala
 executer(:/(host, port) / target << reqBody >- { fromRespStr }) // Using Databinder Dispatch
 val graph = Graph((jfc ~+#> fra)(Any()), (fra ~+#> dme)(Any()) // Using ScalaGraph
 ```
 Operators are succinct, but cryptic, and their meaning changes with context

-This has been a source of cricism, Kotlin **does not allow to define custom operators**
+This has been a source of criticism; Kotlin **does not allow defining custom operators**
 * At most, back-ticked names, but some characters are disallowed (`>`, `/`, `:`, etc.)
-* Clumsy, defies the reason why one would use them (terse and succinct code)
+* Clumsy, defeats the purpose of using them (terse and succinct code)

 ```kotlin
 class A { infix fun `~+#-`(other: A) = "I'm an arcane operator" }